 - You’re asking yourself ‘am I too sensitive?’ multiple times a day.

-- Often you’re left feeling confused or like you’re going crazy
+- They make you feel confused or like you're going crazy

 - You’re always apologising to your partner/family member